RottenFishbone/go-cook/README.md

   server      Hosts a local webserver to view/manage recipes.
 ```

 Most focus so far has been on making a usable web interface.
-While unfinished, it presently
+While non-final, it
-can perform any action required to manage or view a recipe directory.
+does provide a usable and pleasant interface already.

 This functionality will be extended to the CLI once necessary components are finished.